 Correction of Error.
-During the first quarter of fiscal 2013, we recorded out-of-period adjustments to increase revenues, restructuring, severance and other charges and asset impairments and related charges by \$0.3 million, \$0.7 million and \$0.2 million, respectively.
+During the first quarter of fiscal 2013, we recorded out-of-period adjustments to increase revenues, restructuring, severance and other charges and asset write-offs and other fair value adjustments by \$0.3 million, \$0.7 million and \$0.2 million, respectively.
 The net impact of the adjustments increased our operating loss by \$0.6 million, or \$(0.03) per share, and represents a correction of error.
 In fiscal 2012, we erroneously omitted certain revenue transactions, the costs associated with certain terminated individuals and certain third party development costs for our previously impaired developed technology.
 Management performed an evaluation under Staff Accounting Bulletin No. 108 and concluded the effect of the adjustment was immaterial to prior year's financial statements as well as the full-year fiscal 2013 financial statements.

 Capitalized Software Development Costs.
 The capitalization of software development cost for external use begins when a product's technological feasibility has been established.
 Capitalization ends when the resulting product is available for general market release.
 Amortization of the capitalized software is classified within products cost of goods sold in the Consolidated Statements of Operations.
 For each capitalized software product, the annual amortization is equal to the greater of: (i) the amount computed using the ratio that the software product's current fiscal year gross revenue bears to the total current fiscal year and anticipated future gross revenues for that product or (ii) the amount computed based on straight-line method over the remaining estimated economic life of the product, which is a range between three and eight years.
 The amount by which unamortized software costs exceeds the net realizable value, if any, is recognized as a charge to income in the period it is determined.
-We capitalized approximately \$13.7 million, \$4.9 million and \$2.5 million during fiscal 2014, 2013 and 2012, respectively.
-Amortization of internally developed capitalized software, including Guest 360 in fiscal 2012 was \$0.2 million, \$0.1 million and \$0.7 million during fiscal 2014, 2013 and 2012, respectively.
+We capitalized approximately \$17.2 million, \$13.7 million and \$4.9 million during fiscal 2015, 2014 and 2013, respectively.
+Amortization of non-acquired developed capitalized software was \$1.2 million, \$0.2 million and \$0.1 million during fiscal 2015, 2014 and 2013, respectively.